kuiwuchn/3x3_SVD_CUDA/README.md

 ## How to use

-Though we only provide Visual Studio 2015 *.sln, the code doesn't depend on any external library.
+Though we only provide Visual Studio 2015 *.sln for Windows and cmakelist.txt for Linux, the code doesn't depend on any external library.

 Uncomment to VERIFY_RESULTS to verify the resule with CPU version.